Dennis Linde: "Goodbye Earl"

-In 2022, Ashley McBryde released Lindeville, an album names after and inspired by Linde and his songwriting.
+Lindeville

+In 2022, Ashley McBryde released Lindeville, an album named after Linde, and inspired by his songwriting.
+An NPR review by Jewly Hight noted that it was an unusual album featuring songs that were all connected in some way to Linde's quirky characters that all lived in the same fictional town.
+McBryde said, "I kind of dove in [to Linde's catalog] and just realized how cool it was that all these songs were connected."
+The album was critically acclaimed despite its explicit vulgar language and adult themes.
+Lindeville was nominated for Best Country Album in 2023 at the 65th Annual Grammy Awards, Music critic Robert Christgau ranked it as the sixth best album of 2023.
+It was nominated for the 2023 Album of the Year by the Country Music Association.

 Personal life

 Linde was known as one of the more reclusive figures on the Nashville scene, rarely attending industry events and preferring to be neither photographed nor interviewed.
 Chicago Tribune music writer Jack Hurst said, "[Linde] is no morose, unkempt hermit inhabiting some artistic garret".
 Rather, Linde was upbeat, jovial and nattily dressed, living in a custom-built suburban home.
 Nashville manager Scott Siman described Linde as a "mystery man," explaining, "If you ever saw Dennis Linde, it was amazing, because you didn't get that opportunity very often."

 Linde had bizarre challenges for himself; i.e., daring himself to write a song starting with every letter in the alphabet, leading to the creation of "X Marks The Spot" and "Zoot Suit Baby".

-Linde's daughter, Mary Elizabeth, called "Lisa" (Days of Our Lives, The Darkling) married Hollywood actor James Marsden (X-Men, 27 Dresses).
+Linde's daughter, Mary Elizabeth (called "Lisa"), was an actress (Days of Our Lives, The Darkling) married to Hollywood actor James Marsden (X-Men, 27 Dresses).
 The couple sponsored a benefit for the Coalition for Pulmonary Fibrosis in 2009 to honor Dennis Linde, entitled "A Night of Burnin' Love" that included Rascal Flatts, Montgomery Gentry and Mark Chesnutt and others.
 Lisa Linde filed for divorce in 2011 after ten years of marriage.

 Linde died of idiopathic pulmonary fibrosis at Vanderbilt University Medical Center in 2006 at the age of 63.